Is direct mail fundraising dead? Of course not!

-Using direct mail fundraising in tandem with digital outreach strategies gives you the opportunity to take personalization to the next level.
-Just some words from experience: make sure you have a clean data base to launch such an in-depth campaign.
+Using direct mail fundraising paired with digital outreach strategies allows you to take personalization to the next level.
+But some words from experience: make sure you have a clean database before planning such a campaign.
 Otherwise, build gradually.

-After all, if some of your information is out of date, your donors may not see every part of your message!
+For example, if contact information in your database is out of date, your donors may not receive every part of your message!

 So, make sure you have a donor’s correct email address and current mailing address in your records.

 Did you know, according to MobileCause, 11 percent of Americans change their mailing address each year?
-If you haven’t been practicing good data hygiene, you won’t be able to count on using your direct mail fundraising to drive donations!
+So, if you haven’t been practicing good data hygiene, you won’t be able to count on using your direct mail fundraising to drive donations.

 “I have my own donation page?!?”